GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-SourceSystem.page.md

 <div class="warning"><span class="ImplementWarn"></span></div>

 ## {{page-title}}
-An extension to capture the repository in which a document is stored
+An extension to capture the system from which the document details were sourced to create the document reference.

 ### Purpose
-This extension extends the DocumentReference resource to capture the specific repository in which a document is stored.
+This extension extends the DocumentReference resource to capture the specific system that provided the document metadata.

 ### Context of Use
 This extension may be used on the following profile(s):